MathematicusLucian/Genome-Browser-UI/README.md

 ![full_report](./assets/full_report.png)

-If you click on a row, the app will launch a drawer featuring the details for the gene variant.
+If a user clicks on a row, the app will launch a drawer featuring the details for the gene variant.

 ![gene_variant_details](./assets/gene_variant_details.png)